fdazen/fda-documentation/tape_chart.md

 {{site.data.alerts.note}} Unassigned Bookings are not necessarily overbookings.
 Unassigned bookings count towards the overrall availability, both for run-of-house and room type level.  {{site.data.alerts.end}}

+To <span class="label label-info">Edit</span> your account configuration, check the Admin Settings section of this manual.

 3. Your account has been configured with an Overbooking Allowance, which allows room types to receive more reservations than the real number of rooms.